The Global Map for Manufacturing is Being Re-Drawn - Yet Again

-The difference in today’s revolutionary shift in manufacturing isn't a matter of geography, nor is it a competition between countries or continents.
+The difference in today’s revolutionary shift in manufacturing isn't a matter of geography, nor is it a competition between countries/territories or continents.

 Next-shoring – not moving manufacturing from one location to another, but “adapting to, and preparing for, the changing nature of manufacturing everywhere” is the new frontier, as a recent McKinsey report says1.

 It's a trend towards something much greater and far more complicated — a trend of shifting mindsets, of access to innovative manufacturing techniques, of thinking beyond the basic numbers and coming up with the most efficient supply chains.

 In short, it's about how companies need to look at the big picture to make better business decisions.
 Because we transport by air, land and sea, FedEx bears witness to the global trends affecting all kinds of industries.